enechange/EnergyDataSimulationChallenge/challenge2/analysis/joyanujoy/readme.txt

 I initially planned to produce a web app by wrappping analysis.py inside a python microframework(bottle).
-In that way new files can be loaded via the webapp for anaylysis and visuslisation can be made fully dynamic by accessing analysis.py via api calls.
+In that way new files can be loaded via the webapp for anaylyse and visuslisation can be made fully dynamic by accessing analysis.py via api calls.
 I didn't get to time to work on that!